satansdeer/satansdeer.github.com/content/legacy-posts/why-you-should-use-transform-class-properties-plugin/index.md

   }
 ```

-You have to do this for every function that will use `this` reference, and it's very repetitive.
+You have to do this for every function that will use `this` reference, and it's repetitive.

 ## You Can Bind In Render Function